 Unit-level planning: unit-level planning builds on the yearlong planning process, and it results in specific units of instruction that are based on the scope and sequence of the educational objectives as outlined in the yearlong plan.
 Unit planning coalesces with the implementation of the formative assessment process.
 Using Pophams definition, Wisdom Academy defines formative assessment as, "A planned process in which assessment-elicited evidence of students status is used by teachers to adjust their ongoing instructional procedures or by students to adjust their current learning tactics" (2008, p.
 5).
-Wisdom Academys formative assessment process is foundational to school and student success, as both teachers and students use assessment results to monitor progress and adjust respective teaching and learning efforts.
+Wisdom Academys formative assessment results to monitor progress and adjust respective teaching and learning efforts.